arnavmalhotra/Portfolio-Website/README.md

 # Portfolio Website

 1. Find a name for the website, cant be arnavmalhotra.com 2 .
-Use HUGO framework for serving static webpages
+Use pelican framework for serving static webpages